American Bankers Association: Advocacy

-In 2021, the ABA shared a Wall Street Journal editorial that insinuated that suggested that Saule Omarova, a nominee for comptroller of the currency, could not be trusted because she was raised as a child in the Soviet Union.

 The ABA has been a vocal opponent of the practice of credit unions buying banks, making their opposition to the practice a top priority of their advocacy and lobbying efforts.

+The ABA is opposed to allowing merchants to choose between credit card transaction networks.
+Consumers and merchants would benefit from a reduction in fees credit card companies collect in interchange fees.
+Credit card fees in the US average 2-3% of the sale value, while in the EU, these hidden fees are capped at 0.3%.

+The ABA opposes a U.S. central bank digital currency (CBDC), ascribing high costs and risks to existing financial systems.
+In July 2025, the ABA issued its support of H.R.
+Bill 1919 Anti-CBDC Surveillance State Act, which would prohibit the Federal Reserve Banks from issuing a retail CBDC, and bar the Federal Reserve Board and the Department of Treasury from issuance of a CBDC without congressional approval.

 State bankers associations

 The ABA partners with 53 independent state bankers' groups through the State Bankers Association Alliance.
-The first state-based association was founded in Illinois in 1880, and by the time the Rhode Island Bankers Association was incorporated in 1915, there was an association in every state.
+Founded in 1885, the Texas Bankers Association became the nation's first state banking organization.
+By the time the Rhode Island Bankers Association was incorporated in 1915, there was an association in every state.

 Education and Public Outreach Programs

 The ABA Foundation, a subsidiary of the ABA, organizes outreach programs that provide financial education and financial literacy.
 The Programs are run by the ABA Foundation, and include: